Klein Aus Vista's Desert Horse Inn is found near Aus, in Namibia's south.

 Drinks included: No drinks included.

 Photography holidays: The much-photographed Namib Feral (wild) horses can often be found in the area around Klein Aus Vista.
 Look out for them grazing on either side of the side of the road – often 20km west of the Klein Aus Vista on the way to Luderitz.
-For scenic shots, the high yellow grass and mountains makes for beautiful photographic opportunities.See more ideas for Photographic in Namibia
+For scenic shots, the high yellow grass and mountains makes for beautiful photographic opportunities.See more ideas for Photography holidays in Namibia

 Walking: Guests interested in walking can embark on a 1-hour sunset walk or a longer 3-hour walking trail from the Desert Horse Inn.
 Note that April to mid October is the ideal time for the hiking trails, as it is cooler then.See more ideas for Walking in Namibia

 Attitude towards children: Yes children of all ages are welcome.